-Whether it’s AC repair or total AC system replacement, there are various terms within the HVAC industry that can get confusing for homeowners.
+Whether it’s AC repair or total AC system replacement, there are various terms within the HVAC industry that can get baffling for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to boost your home’s energy efficiency and air quality.
-Of course we can’t speak to all of the variations in one blog post, so we’ll take a look at one of the more common inquiries we see at McKinley Heating Service Experts: what’s the difference between an air conditioner and an air handler?
+Of course we can’t talk about all of the variations in a single blog post, so we’ll take a look at one of the more common inquiries we see at McKinley Heating Service Experts: what’s the difference between an air conditioner and an air handler?

 What is an Air Handler?

 An air handler contains the components that move the air throughout your home, called the blower.
-It is typically located inside the home and works with both the heating and cooling parts of your HVAC system.
+It is typically situated inside the home and works with both the heating and cooling components of your HVAC system.
 If you take a quick glance at an air handler, it might closely resemble a furnace.
-Air handlers can run with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s operating with.
+Air handlers can run with an air conditioner and houses the indoor coil, used to cool and heat your home depending on which system it’s working with.